Introduction the Samurai armor Chest Plate History and Different Types

 The Haramaki is a Do that is thought to have evolved from the Haraate, and is characterized by being worn by fastening it at the back.
 Although it is made to be more agile than the Doumaru, it is more robust than the Haraate, so it was born as an armor for general soldiers who fight on foot.
 However, as the tactics of war changed, it began to be used by higher-ranking samurai as well, and the equipment and color of the Odoshige (armor cords) increased, becoming a luxurious Do.

-Sengoku period Do
+Sengoku period Chest plate (Do)

 During the Sengoku period, due to the intensification of group warfare and the introduction of firearms, there was a demand for armor that could be easily produced, yet was robust and had excellent mobility.
 In response to this, the “Tosei Gusoku” (当世具足 modern armor) was born in the late Muromachi period.